-School’s just starting up, so the last thing any of us want to think about are the grades that come at the end of this new school year.
+At times, the last thing any of us want to think about are the grades that come at the end of the school year.
 Maybe last year wasn’t so successful for your teen, and you are dreading a repeat performance.
 Maybe your teen struggled in a subject or two, or had difficulty engaging with a certain teacher.
-While last year is definitely old news and students deserve a fresh start, keeping potential pitfalls in mind as the school year gets underway can position parents to be a positive force in a youth’s academic achievement early on.
+While last year is definitely old news and students deserve a fresh start, keeping potential pitfalls in mind as the school year progresses can position parents to be a positive force in a youth’s academic achievement early on.

 Student academic performance in the fall significantly impacts spring semester outcomes, and by the time the low grades show up, your child may already be in trouble.
 Parents might want to stay alert to shortfalls within their teen’s academic performance before the problems become entrenched.

 Parents often, rightly, feel that their teen should manage his or her own school performance.
 By and large, this is a healthy approach.
 But some kids are simply not ready for full academic ownership.
 They may not possess the necessary maturity or motivational and organizational skills.
 (Check out Back to School: Homework Help) for ideas on how to help a teen build these skills.)
 Others may generally perform well but struggle with a particular subject or teacher.
 Parents will benefit from recognizing student trouble from the outset, as inexperienced teens may not be aware of their own challenges until they are drowning in them.

 Another major challenge for parents and students alike is procrastination.